Bellone-class submarine: Design and description

+The Bellone-class boats were armed with a total of eight 450 mm torpedoes.
+Two of these were positioned in the bow in internal tubes angled outwards 5° 45'.
+Four other were located in external rotating torpedo launchers, two on each broadside that could traverse 100–120 degrees to the side of the boats.
+Two more torpedoes were located in external launchers at the stern angled 5° 10' outwards.
+The boats were also equipped with a 75 mm Mle 1897G gun aft of the conning tower.

 Ships

 Two of these three ships, the Gorgone and the Hermione, served in the Adriatic during World War I. The third ship, the Bellone, operated in the Atlantic during that time.
 As of 1935, all three ships were in the French Mediterranean Fleet, and during that year were stricken (i.e. removed from the naval register).